-Specifying the appropriate Uninterruptible Power Supply (UPS) for a data center or IT environment is a multi-dimensional task that involves decisions on efficiency, integration into existing environments, availability, flexibility, cybersecurity and beyond.
+Specifying the appropriate Uninterruptible Power Supply (UPS) for a datacentre or IT environment is a multi-dimensional task that involves decisions on efficiency, integration into existing environments, availability, flexibility, UPS design, cybersecurity and beyond.

 It’s a decision that must be taken based on the organisation’s overall strategy and modernisation investment.

-There are some obvious considerations around the type of UPS that’s suitable – single-phase or three-phase, depending on whether the UPS is destined for computer rooms, network closets and small datacenters or a large data center.
+There are some obvious considerations around the type of UPS that’s suitable – single-phase or three-phase, depending on whether the UPS is destined for computer rooms, network closets and small datacentres or a large datacentre.

 There are also considerations around availability, reliability, form factor, ease-of-integration and environmental footprint, but these are minimum expectations.
 A UPS must go way beyond these to deliver smarter power management and business value.

-Data Center demand is going up, and while data centers must respond accordingly with increases in capacity, the clear trends are not for organisations to open more facilities, but to respond by investing to make the existing infrastructure more efficient.
+Datacentre demand is going up, and while datacentres must respond accordingly with increases in capacity, the clear trends are not for organisations to open more facilities, but to respond by investing to make the existing infrastructure more efficient.